Introduction

 - Symptoms

-Note that electronic health records on their own may not contain all of the necessary RWD, so researchers may be required to seek multiple sources of data.
+Note that electronic health records on their own may not contain all of the necessary RWD, so researchers may be required to seek additional sources of data.

 Oncology Data